akbatt3n/teensy-pedal-v2/README.md

 ## v2.0.1
   * added wet/dry mix to most effects (all but LFO)
   * updated interface for wet/dry mix
-  * moved project to PlatformIO
+  * moved project to PlatformIO (for uploading without PlatformIO, put all .cpp/.h files from src, include, and lib into a single folder and use the regular Arduino IDE upload process)
   * moved constants and audio objects to header file
   * reduced control sensitivity to account for analogRead() impercise measurements